VISIT CARCASSONNE

 To refresh yourself on hot summer days, we recommend you to go to the lake of Cavayère.
 It is located about 10 minutes from the city.
 You can also walk or bike around the lake.

-Real heritage of the Occitanie region, go to Carcassonne for a day from our campsite in the Tarn.
+A true heritage of the Occitanie region, Carcassonne is the place to be for a day trip from our campsite.

 Photo ©Pinpin